The Lowdown on the Viola and Violin Shoulder Rest

 • Share this article on Linkedin

-A study conducted in Brazil and reported in Acta Ortopedica Brasileira, a peer-reviewed medical journal (and cited by the U.S. National Institutes of Health’s National Center for Biotechnology Information), on the physical demands of musicians, in particular the musculoskeletal disorders that “most frequently affect professional violinists and violists.”
-It looked how “playing a musical instrument involves a combination of actions, including rapid, repetitive and complicated movements of the hands and fingers … the neck, shoulder and temporomandibular joints are the most commonly affected areas, due to prolonged flexion of the head required to hold the violin.”
+A study conducted in Brazil, published in Acta Ortopedica Brasileira and cited by the U.S. National Institutes of Health’s National Center for Biotechnology Information, examined the physical demands of musicians, particularly the musculoskeletal disorders that frequently affect professional violinists and violists.
+The study found that playing a musical instrument involves a combination of actions, including rapid, repetitive, and complicated movements of the hands and fingers.
+The neck, shoulder, and temporomandibular joints are the most commonly affected areas due to the prolonged flexion of the head required to hold the violin.

-Yet, some musicians wouldn’t consider using an appendage to the instrument.
-Shoulder rests – variously made of wood, aluminum, carbon fiber and soft plastic – are used by both players of violins and violas and are readily available at any online violin store as well as brick and mortar shops.
-They attach to the edge of the back of the violin, which might affect the sound quality by dampening the vibrations of the instrument.
+Despite the benefits, some musicians are reluctant to use shoulder rests.
+These accessories, made from materials like wood, aluminum, carbon fiber, and soft plastic, are readily available at any online violin store and brick-and-mortar shops.
+They attach to the edge of the back of the violin, which might affect the sound quality by dampening the instrument's vibrations.

-The benefit of the shoulder rest is it can lighten the work on the left hand, allowing that hand to move more smoothly and fluidly with lighter shifting technique.
+The primary benefit of a shoulder rest is that it can lighten the workload on the left hand, allowing for smoother and more fluid movements.
+This can be particularly beneficial for beginners who are still developing their technique.

 Article "tagged" as: